How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 2. Government-backed first-time home buyer loans

-The federal government insures government-backed loans, which gives lenders more confidence and often makes these loans more affordable for first-time buyers.
+The federal government insures government-backed loans, providing more confidence to lenders and often making these loans more affordable for first-time buyers.
+To take advantage of these benefits, it’s essential to understand the first-time home buyer loan requirements that apply to each government-backed option.

 • FHA loans: Backed by the Federal Housing Administration, the FHA mortgage is a low-down payment loan that only requires a 3.5% minimum.
 It also offers more flexible credit score requirements than conventional loans, making this type of mortgage an attractive choice for first-time buyers.
 However, borrowers are on the hook to pay mortgage insurance premiums (MIP) for the life of the loan

-• VA loans: The Department of Veterans Affairs makes VA loans available to veterans, active-duty military service members, and their families.
+• VA loans: The Department of Veterans Affairs makes VA loans available to veterans, active-duty military service members, and surviving spouses.
 VA loans require no down payment and do not require mortgage insurance, which can significantly reduce the monthly payment

 • USDA loans: The U.S. Department of Agriculture offers USDA loans designed for rural and suburban home buyers who meet specific income requirements.
 These loans offer 100% financing, meaning no down payment is required, and have competitive interest rates